- 1 Have you ever wonder: “How to get black hair color with henna?”

 - If the weather is hotter, the henna dye releases faster.

 - When it turns brown, it should be ready to use.
-Sometimes the top layer turns brown and the bottom layer turns green.
-Use a glass bowl to get a better sense of the colour of the paste.
+Sometimes the top layer turns brown, and the bottom layer turns green.
+Use a glass bowl to get a better sense of the color of the paste.

 How to apply Henna into your hair effectively?

-Once you have prepared the paste following the above-mentioned steps, you can apply it to your hair directly.
-You will need a brush and disposable gloves before you start applying it.
-You can apply the paste by hand, without the brush also, if that suits you better.
+Once you have prepared the paste following the steps mentioned above, you can directly apply it to your hair.
+You will need a brush and disposable gloves before you start applying them.
+You can use the paste by hand, without a brush also, if that suits you better.
 Gloves will prevent staining in your hands, so you will be good to go.
-Following steps will guide you with the process.
-It is extremely easy and effortless task.
+The following steps will guide you through the process.
+It is a straightforward and effortless task.

 - Put a cape around your shoulders to avoid getting henna stains on your clothes.
 You can use any piece of clothing as a cape.

-- Use a brush and gently apply the paste in your hair.
-If the paste is too watery then it will be a little difficult to make the paste stick to your hair.
-That is why the liquid content should be very low in the paste.
+- Use a brush and gently apply the paste to your hair.
+If the paste is too watery, it will be challenging to make the paste stick to your hair.
+That is why the liquid content should be minimal in the paste.
 You can use your fingers as well.

-- Separate the strands of your hair carefully to make sure you do not miss out on any part of your hair.
+- Separate your hair strands carefully to make sure you do not miss out on any part of your hair.

 - After applying the paste into your hair, leave it like that for 3 to 4 hours approximately.

-How to wash off the henna paste off your hair?
+How to wash the henna paste off your hair?

 Washing henna off your hair is not at all a tumultuous task.
 It takes a little patience and care.
 The longer you leave the henna on your hair, the darker the hair will be.
-After that, just get into the shower and scrub your hair thoroughly.
+After that, get into the shower and scrub your hair thoroughly.
 The henna is likely to dry off and cling to your hair.
 So use your fingers to clean out the roots and gently separate the strands of your hair.
 Once you get the henna off your hair, condition your hair.
-After washing it for a satisfactorily, towel dry your hair and you are good to go.
+After washing it satisfactorily, the towel dries your hair, and you are good to go.

-What if the black colour is not satisfactorily dark?
+What if the black color is not satisfactorily dark?

 The Benefits of Using Henna for Dying Your Hair Black

-There are many benefits of using a organic and completely natural hair dye.
+There are many benefits of using organic and completely natural hair dye.
 It does not require you to bleach or use any damaging chemical substances.
-Most black hair dyes contain PPD (p-paraphenylenediamine) which is a cancerous substance and may cause various health diseases.
+Most black hair dyes contain PPD (p-paraphenylenediamine), a cancerous substance and may cause various health diseases.
 Other than getting a glossy black hair color, here are some other added benefits of using henna on your hair:

-Applying henna twice a month will nourish and accentuate your hair marvellously.
-It will make your hair healthy, glossy and voluminous.
+Applying henna twice a month will nourish and accentuate your hair marvelously.
+It will make your hair healthy, glossy, and voluminous.
 Henna maintains the delicate pH balance of your scalp and gives your hair a protective shield.